r0b2g1t/LapsePiTouchHiRes/README.md

     sudo python lapse.py

-Once youve got that working, have the Pi boot straight into the time-lapse software by editing/etc/rc.local and adding the following lines before exit 0
+Once youve got that working, have the Pi boot straight into the time-lapse software by editing /etc/rc.local and adding the following lines before exit 0

 	cd /home/pi/LapsePiTouch